Classically studied coherent structures only paint a partial picture of wall-bounded turbulence: Results

 Once the gradient-SHAP methodology is applied to the problem, a vector field defining the importance of each region of the space in the evolution of the flow, namely the SHAP values $\phi$, is created.
+The SHAP values quantify the causal importance of each individual grid point in the evolution of the flow (refer to the supplementary material for a detailed discussion and a comparison with the causal system examples presented by \citet{martinez2024}).
+As previously mentioned, due to the evolution of the model, the SHAP values determine which grid points are the most influential for the evolution of the flow.
+Accordingly, the SHAP structures identify the regions of the flow that should be targeted to effectively control its evolution~\cite{beneitez2025improving}.
 The SHAP vector provides the importance of the streamwise, wall-normal, and spanwise velocities, $\phi_{\rm{u}}$, $\phi_{\rm{v}}$, and $\phi_{\rm{w}}$, respectively.
 To establish a compact definition of what is considered a high-importance region, the combined effect of the three components of the vector is taken into account by comparing the absolute value of the vector against the square root of the sum of the square mean of each component as a function of the wall-normal distance:

 \nobreak where $H$ is a percolation index set to a value of $2$ to maximize the total number of structures~\cite{del06}, as can be observed in the percolation block of Figure \ref{fig:fig_1}.
-A visual representation showing the SHAP-based structures, colored according to the wall-normal distance, is presented in the top-left image of Figure \ref{fig:fig_2}.
+A visual representation showing the SHAP-based structures, colored according to the wall-normal distance, is presented in subfigures a) and b) of Figure \ref{fig:fig_2}.

 The definition of the SHAP-based structures is compared against some of the classical definitions of coherent structures widely used in the turbulence community.
 The first structures to compare with are the intense Reynolds-stress structures or Q events~\cite{Lozano2012}.
-The structures are presented in the top-right panel of Figure \ref{fig:fig_2} and are defined through the following expression:
+The structures are presented in subfigures c) and d) of Figure \ref{fig:fig_2} and are defined as:

 \nobreak where $\beta$ is the percolation index to maximize the number of structures.
 These coherent structures are associated with high momentum transfer and turbulent-kinetic-energy (TKE) production.
 The second coherent structures are the streamwise streaks~\cite{kli67} of high ($u>0$) and low ($u<0$) streamwise velocity: